Avocado soap with cream – gentle peeling

 - avocado soap recipie

-- Preparation of soap from avocado
+- preparation of soap by use of avocado